 Being in the plumbing industry for so many years, Einstein Pros has had the opportunity to deal with almost every water heater problem.
 We have a keen idea of how to address common issues with water heaters and some of the more puzzling issues you could ever come across.
 Here are the five most common water heater problems that you may experience and how to best deal with them.

 No Hot Water

 If your water heater isn’t working at all, the first thing you want to do is to ensure that your pilot light is on.
-If it is out, just simply turn it on.
-If the pilot light is working and you’re not getting hot water, it indicated a greater problem, and you should contact an expert at Einstein Plumbing and Heating for help.
+If it is out, simply turn it on.
+If the pilot light is working and you’re not getting hot water, it indicates a greater problem, and you should contact an expert local contractor like Einstein Plumbing and Heating for help.

 Not Enough Hot Water